decuant/pDNS/README.md

 When purging servers note that a server with 2 addresses having different responding status is a logical failure.

-To make a __Best Responding__ list, load all names servers and enable each in list, then start the backtask and for 3 to 4 times purge the failing servers and reset the completion status.
+At file load time a filter is applied, it will blank addresses that are found too often in the failing servers' list.
+Theresold is fixed in code.
+Failures are consecutive, a success will reset the server's address status.

 File ``user.lua`` is a container for plugin functions, it can be modified and reloaded at run time.